If you have a complaint about your Adviser or the service you received please contact us.

 Alternative Dispute Resolution (ADR) Directive

 Alternative Dispute Resolution (ADR) Directive.
 The ADR directive is European law, which means alternative ways of resolving contractual disputes between consumers and businesses are available.
 The Financial Ombudsman Service (FOS) is the ADR provider for Financial Services in the UK and will provide a complaint handling service under the ADR Directive in addition to its role as an Ombudsman Service.

 Mortgage Advice Bureau has decided to continue dealing with customer’s complaints when they are received rather than pass responsibility to the FOS under the ADR Directive.
 This does not affect customers’ statutory rights of referral to the FOS as outlined above.

 Online Dispute Resolution Platform (ODR).
 Complaints about Financial Services firms may also be sent to the Online Dispute Resolution website; http://ec.europa.eu/consumers/odr .

 Any complaints received via the ODR, will be forwarded to the FOS and then to MAB.
 Complaints received by this method will be treated in the same way as those received through existing means.

 A happier workforce

-In the survey of 5000 employees, 34 per cent said they would be unprepared for unexpected financial costs or a loss of income. **In a separate survey, almost 30 per cent confessed to regularly running out of money before pay day.
-One in seven people would struggle to pay their mortgage if it was just £99 more per month.
+In the survey of 5000 employees, 34 per cent said they would be unprepared for unexpected financial costs or a loss of income. **In a separate survey, almost 30 per cent said they were regularly running out of money before payday.
+One in seven said they would struggle to pay their mortgage if it was just £99 more per month.

 Yet with access to the right information, it is possible for employees to improve how they manage their money, resulting in less anxiety and more productivity at work.

-MB Associates is offering free financial workshops to improve the wellbeing of employees and enhance employers’ benefits packages.
-Our informative, friendly workshops will offer fee-free mortgage and financial advice to your staff to help them save money and gain greater control over their finances.
+MB Associates is offering financial health coaching to improve the wellbeing of employees and enhance employers’ benefits packages.
+Our informative, friendly workshops will offer practical tips to help your staff save money and regain control over their finances.